Write an Insert Statement That Adds This Row to the Products Table

 Let's examine this syntax in more detail.

 First, you specify the name of the table which you want to insert.
-Typically, you reference the table name by the schema name e.g., production.products
+Typically, you reference the table name by the schema name e.g., production.products where production is the schema name and products is the table name.

 Second, you specify a list of one or more columns in which you want to insert data.
 You must enclose the column list in parentheses and separate the columns by commas.